 1) Person-centred – Engage with user-led organisations to better understand the cultural dimensions of person-centred planning, and improve the planning process.

 2) Local – Support existing BME disabled people’s organisations and build better working links between local agencies to create a better local offer, share knowledge more effectively and capacity build DPOs to help deliver better outcomes.

-4) Translation – refresh translation strategies, and work with communities to develop more effective pre-translated materials.
+4) Translation – Refresh translation strategies, and work with local communities to develop more effective pre-translated materials.

 The report also contains recommendations for policy-makers and service commissioners.

-Let’s hope these recommndations are adopted and, just as importantly, adequately funded.
+Let’s hope these recommendations will be adopted and, just as importantly, adequately funded.

 To advertise jobs on Evenbreak go here – http://www.evenbreak.co.uk/employers/

 To find jobs on Evenbreak go here – http://www.evenbreak.co.uk/jobs/

 To make a donation to Evenbreak go here – https://localgiving.com/charity/evenbreak